 I also define these paces in terms of heart rate and power.
 You can download a spreadsheet with my training zones here.
 You can enter your own lactate threshold or functional threshold power to calculate your personal training zones.

-Coach Hughes‘ 39-page eArticle Intensity 2016 explains the benefits of training by intensity and how to: use perceived exertion, a heart rate monitor or power meter to maximize training effectiveness.
+Coach Hughes‘ 39-page eArticle Intensity Training explains the benefits of training by intensity and how to: use perceived exertion, a heart rate monitor or power meter to maximize training effectiveness.
 To make the article as useful as possible Coach Hughes provides a table with 10 different training objectives.
 For each objective he gives the proper training zone described in terms of perceived exertion, heart rate and power readings.
 Each objective is then linked to 5 to 10 specific workouts.
 Each category of workout includes both structured and unstructured workouts.
-The article is $4.99; only $4.24 for our Premium Members with their automatic 15% discount.
+The article is $4.99.

 What’s Right for You?